 AfOx Catalyst Grants provide seed funding for the development of new collaborative research between researchers based in African institutions and at the University of Oxford.
 Catalyst Grants are open to all disciplines and applications can be made four times a year.

 The AfOx Visiting Fellowship Program enhances academic mobility and network building.
 The program supports leading African scholars and researchers working in any academic discipline to focus on a project they choose while in Oxford.
 The AfOx Visiting Fellows Programme enables research leaders from institutions across Africa to make significant contributions to the intellectual life of Oxford while simultaneously gaining opportunities to engage with the range of knowledge and expertise in the University.

 AfOx Fellows have developed long-term partnerships with colleagues in Oxford, leading to significant research outcomes, joint publications and substantial funding.
-The 2023 AfOx Visiting Fellows are working on projects across various disciplines, from literature, classics and business management to chemical and metallurgical engineering, mathematics, medicine and geophysics.
-Spread across the four AfOx research themes, Healthy People, Innovation for Prosperity, Integrated Societies, and Green Futures, the fellows will be affiliated with the University for a year and spend May and June 2023 in Oxford.
+The 2023-24 AfOx Visiting Fellows are working on projects across various disciplines, spread across the four AfOx research themes, Healthy People, Innovation for Prosperity, Integrated Societies, and Green Futures, the fellows will be affiliated with the University for a year and spend May and June 2024 in Oxford.

 AfOx Researcher database

 Our researcher database is a platform to connect with Oxford-based researchers from across disciplines who are keen to collaborate with colleagues based in African institutions.
 Over the last 5 years over 300 Oxford-based researchers from across disciplines have signed up to share ideas, knowledge and expertise with African colleagues.